By Alex Frantzis

 Chuang Tse: Let’s go back to the beginning.
 When you asked me what fish like, you had to know I knew it already to begin with.
 I know it by the river Hao, that’s how.

 In his writings, Chuang Tse puts a strong emphasis on emptiness.
-Stanford University, for example, lists this as one of the prime aspects of his philosophy, Through seeing the flux within Hui Tse (his possible choices of speech), Chuang Tse was able to masterfully plan out an entire conversation which turned the logic Hui Tse prided himself upon against him.
+Stanford University, for example, lists this as one of the prime aspects of his philosophy, that, through seeing the flux within Hui Tse (his possible choices of speech), Chuang Tse was able to masterfully plan out an entire conversation which turned the logic Hui Tse prided himself upon against him.
 At the same time, a story is created which captivates the mind and can be read on many different levels.

 On one hand, you could assume a fairly general statement such as “fish like that which is natural,” is true and can be used to accept the entire reasoning process.
 Likewise, from reading biblical stories of the Devil, one could just assume Lucifer cannot be trusted to make a deal with, just because Lucifer is “evil.”
 However, both these simple explanations don’t get to the real substance or depth of the matter.